cbirdlab/radBARCODER/README.md

 *Dependencies*: [`pagan`](http://wasabiapp.org/software/pagan/) [`mafft`](https://mafft.cbrc.jp/alignment/software/) [`seaview`](http://doua.prabi.fr/software/seaview)

-If you have additional sequences from GenBank that you would like to include with this alignment, you should download them and save into your 'mkBAM' dir.
+[optional] If you have additional sequences from GenBank that you would like to include with this alignment, you should download them and save into your 'mkBAM' dir.
 Additional mtGenome sequences should be saves as FASTA files and renamed to have a common format of your choosing.
+Note that your reference genome should have the same common naming format.
+See the specification of user-defined variable `mtGenPATTERN` below or in step 3 of the Quickstart guide above.

-A FASTA file for targeted locus sequences can also be downloaded and included in the alignment.
-See the specification of user-defined variables `mtGenPATTERN` and `GENBANKFASTA` below.
+[optional] A FASTA file for targeted locus sequences can also be downloaded and included in the alignment.
+See the specification of user-defined variable `GENBANKFASTA` below below or in step 3 of the Quickstart guide above.

 Note that seaview is only used to convert from `fasta` to `nexus` format, so if you don't have it installed, you can manually convert the `fasta` to `nexus`.
 Also, while the `pagan2` precompiled `tar.gz` does have `mafft`, it is not complete and you should install the complete `mafft` if you are aligning very long sequences, otherwise you will get an error when setting `LONGALIGNMENT=TRUE`